mhjort/clj-lambda-utils/README.md

     $ lein lambda install production

-This will create S3 bucket that will be used for uploading code to Lambda.
+This will create S3 buckets that will be used for uploading code to Lambda.
-Also it creates new IAM role and policy so that the Lambda function can write to Cloudwatch logs.
-If you need to setup additional access rights you can pass `:policy-statements`.
-The format of statements are specified in Clojure map but they will be passed as json to AWS IAM (See here the details of policy statements http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Statement) If S3 bucket or role already exist their creation will be skipped.
+Also, this creates new IAM roles and policies so the Lambda function can write to Cloudwatch logs.
+If you need to set up additional access rights, you can pass `:policy-statements`.
+The format of statements are specified in a Clojure EDN map but they will be passed as JSON to AWS IAM (See here the details of policy statements http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Statement) If an S3 bucket or role already exists, its creation will be skipped.

-Note!
-IAM role and policy creation happen asynchronously.
-Sometimes they take too much time to create and they are not ready when Lambda function is installing.
-In those cases you will get error `The role defined for the function cannot be assumed by Lambda.` Just retrying the install command should fix the issue.
+Note that IAM role and policy creation happen asynchronously.
+Sometimes they take too much time to create and they are not ready when a Lambda function is installing.
+In those cases you will get an error like `The role defined for the function cannot be assumed by Lambda.` Just retrying the install command should fix this issue.

-If Lambda function already exists and you want to just configure API gateway for that you can run:
+If the Lambda function already exists and you want to just configure API gateway for that you can run:

     $ lein lambda install test --only-api-gateway

-After Lambda is installed you should not run install anymore but instead just run `update` task that will only update latest code to Lambda environment.
+After the Lambda function is installed you should not run `install` anymore but instead just run the `update` task to update the latest code to Lambda environment.

     $ lein lambda update test